Ganna pink with delight after taking first Giro d'Italia stage

-On his first Grand Tour former track specialist Ganna was the man to beat Saturday after winning the individual world time-trial title a week ago.
+On his first Grand Tour former track specialist Ganna on home soil was the man to beat Saturday after winning the individual world time-trial title a week ago.

 Ganna completed the slightly downhill 15.1km in a furious 15min 24sec, or at an average speed of 58.831km/h, just slightly outside the Giro stage speed record set almost 20 years ago in Pescara by Rik Verbrugghe.

 Still wearing his rainbow time-trial winner's shirt the 193cm (6ft 4in) rider slipped on the Giro leader's pink jersey presented by the mayor of Palermo.

 "Both these jerseys are wonderful, but maybe this one, here today, feels better," said Ganna with a huge smile.